Collaborative robots ISO Technical Specification

 From the beginning, Universal Robots designed collaborative robots to work safely side-by-side with human workers.
 We recognized the huge gains that automation offers manufacturers, and we knew that the large safety enclosures required by conventional industrial robots simply added too much cost, took up too much space, and reduced manufacturers’ production flexibility.

-Our patented safety system enables the UR robots to operate cage-free in 80% of the thousands of applications now installed worldwide.
 Whether you should cage your collaborative robot and how to set the cobot’s adjustable safety features always depends on a risk assessment of the entire robot application and how it relates to where human workers are located.
 A robot in itself is never safe.
 The same robot could be welding with a blow torch one day and doing pick and place with a soft pneumatic suction cup the next.
 That’s why a risk assessment of each application is imperative and that’s why we welcome the long awaited ISO specifications out this week guiding integrators conducting these critical assessments.
 The specifications are an important first step in providing guidelines on cobot safety – a topic that our innovative robots will continue to pioneer and drive

 TS 15066 supplements ISO 10218 for safe robotic collaboration